0ddjob/Nixdorf-LK-3000/README.md

 # Nixdorf LK-3000
-Information about the Nixdorf LK-3000 personal computer.
+Information about the Nixdorf LK-3000 personal computer.<br>

+The cartridges use the Mostek MK3870 CPU and MK3600 ROM.
+The CPU contains its own ROM and RAM which can be [dumped](https://github.com/blackjetrock/dumper_m3780) thanks to the existence of a TEST pin!<br>

 ![Nixdorf LK-3000 personal computer](/Images/Nixdorf_LK-3000.png)